About Two-Factor Authentication (2FA)

 Passwords suffer from a number of weaknesses that make them an ineffective security measure for your network - they are easy to steal, easy to hack and hard to remember.
 The result is both reduced network security and increased help-desk costs for resetting passwords.

-Dual Factor Authentication (DFA), also known as Two-Factor Authentication (2FA) is directly analogous to the way one 'authenticates' to an Banking Machine - you use something only you have (your unique bank card) and something only you know (your secret PIN) to identify yourself to the system.
+Multi Factor Authentication (MFA), also known as Two-Factor Authentication (2FA) is directly analogous to the way one 'authenticates' to an Banking Machine - you use something only you have (your unique bank card) and something only you know (your secret PIN) to identify yourself to the system.

 It is very similar in the networked world, the 'something only you have' is a password-generating authenticator or token.
 The 'something only you know' is, again, a secret PIN.